 Reusable in-line filters

 In-line sterilizing filters are typically constructed of a hydrophilic hollow fiber material (thousands of long, hollow filaments with 220 nm pores) packed into a plastic cartridge.
 They may also contain activated carbon, and it is important to make sure that the type you choose for filtering your nanoemulsions comes without it, otherwise the potency of your product may be diminished.
 These devices are reusable and can typically filter many liters of translucent nanoemulsion before they need to be back-flushed with purified water to clear out the particulates retained by the membrane.
 Typically, a peristaltic pump is used to push the nanoemulsion product through such a filter at a relatively low flow rate (about 0.5 L/min).
-ISM offers in-line sterilizing filters in conjunction with NanoStabilizer®.
+ISM offers in-line sterilizing filters in conjunction with NanoStabilizer®-LT.

 1. Do my nanoemulsion particle sizes change after filtration?